hayesgm/mountain_goat/README.md

 # Mountain-Goat

-Embed a professional analytics platform into your application in minutes.
+Embed a professional analytics and reporting platform into your application in minutes.
 Gain important business insights through bandit (automated a/b) testing, view the results and analytics in real time, and get delivered daily or weekly usage reports.

+Note: For updating from version < 1.0.0, please read the **Upgrade** section below.

 Add simple hooks in your code to display a/b metrics